marxin/texi2rst-generated/sphinx/gccint/generic/expressions.rst

   non-wide string constants are distinguished only by the ``TREE_TYPE`` of the ``STRING_CST``.

-  FIXME: The formats of string constants are not well-defined when the target system bytes are not the same width as host system bytes.
+  .. todo:: The formats of string constants are not well-defined when the
+    target system bytes are not the same width as host system bytes.

 .. envvar:: POLY_INT_CST